Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [OutBox](/nservicebus/outbox)

-An alternative to Distributed transactions to provide reliability in Message processing.
+An alternative to Distributed Transactions to provide exactly-once message processing semantics when accessing user data store as part of message processing.

 ### [Distributor](/nservicebus/scalability-and-ha/distributor/)